lunardoggo/CSharpBeginnerProjects/README.md

 # CSharpBeginnerProjects
 In this repository you'll find some basic example projects showcasing some important features of C#, as well as some basic algorithms and datastructures that are a must know in the field of computer science.

+The project is provided _without_ any warranty under the Unilicense, so that the code can be used in any private or commercial project with or without modifications.

 # Example applications
   * [Console input output](https://github.com/lunardoggo/CSharpBeginnerProjects/tree/main/Projects/LunarDoggo.Beginners.ConsoleIO)
   * [Console input validation](https://github.com/lunardoggo/CSharpBeginnerProjects/tree/main/Projects/LunarDoggo.Beginners.ConsoleIOValidation)